 Choosing the right projection screen is the first step to getting the most enjoyment from your home entertainment system.
 Even basic entry-level projectors require a flat surface to produce the best images.
 Currently the range of available projection screen aspect ratios includes 4:3, 16:9, 16:10, and 2.35:1.
 Widescreen 16:9 and 2.35:1 formats are the most popular size/ratios for homes.
-This article will introduce various types of traditional projection screens as well as explain light rejecting screens and the two types of light rejecting screens, the ALR and CLR.
+This article will explain light rejecting screens and the two types of light rejecting screens, the ALR and CLR.

-A light rejecting screen features special optical technology comprised of embedded black and white linear Fresnel lenses, whose black portions absorb ambient light while white elements reflect projected light directly to the viewer.
+A light rejecting screen features special optical technology comprised of embedded lenticular screen with black-grid structure, whose black portions absorb ambient light while white elements reflect projected light directly to the viewer.
 This optical technology enables light rejecting screens to be used in fully lit indoor settings, creating the clearest and most faithful images of the highest quality.

 *Light rejecting screens currently allow image width up to 100" (16:9 screen ratio) using projectors with a throw ratio of 0.25 or below.
 To ensure the effectiveness of light rejecting technology, the projector must be installed below the screen.

 Traditional projection screens rely on specular reflection, which causes problems with glare and the so-called spotlight effect.
 To counteract these issues, light rejecting screens feature enhanced anti-glare (AG) properties which diffuse reflection to eliminate spotlighting.

 Screens without anti-glare properties exhibit spotlight effects